-Young people and parents also felt this sense of trust, describing both mentors and Time Matters staff as always being there when they needed them.
-For example, young people discussed how they and their parents/carers had separate spaces for discussion and trusted that "if you don't want your mum or dad to know what you're talking about, no-one will tell them unless it's serious" (P14, 12-15 years focus group) and that "the confidentiality on both parties...it lets them open up fully" (P11, 12-15 years focus group).
+(Parent/carer focus group)

 These trusting relationships also brought benefits to the Time Matters service.
-Stakeholders described a peer mentor scheme they had recently implemented because "we noticed that we had this group of children...they were happy, they were healthy, the parent had perhaps now been released from prison.
+In year one, stakeholders had implemented peer mentor training because "we noticed that we had this group of children...they were happy, they were healthy, the parent had perhaps now been released from prison.
 They didn't need us anymore, but they didn't wanna leave us" (P1, stakeholder).
-Time Matters developed a training session for these young people who act as leaders within the group, supporting younger children and new members as "an additional source of support, as well as the adults" (P1, stakeholder).
-Parents and young people described their intention to continue attending the group once they no longer had immediate need of it: "I will come back and support the group...I know what it feels like...it's not a nice life, but it's our life and we've just got to make the most of it haven't we and try and help as best we can" (P6, parent/carer focus group).
-Young people training to be peer mentors also clearly felt a sense of responsibility to younger members because if you're young and there's something you're going through, there's always someone in the" group whose been through it...make you feel better" (P13, 12-15 years focus group).
+Following training, these young people act as leaders within the group, "an additional source of support, as well as the adults" (P1, stakeholder) for younger children and new members.
+Parents and young people described their intention to continue attending the group once they no longer had immediate need for it: "I will come back and support the group...I know what it feels like...it's not a nice life, but it's our life and we've just got to make the most of it haven't we and try and help as best we can" (P6, parent/carer focus group).
+Young people training to be peer mentors also clearly felt a sense of responsibility to younger members ("I am like a mentor...the younger ones we have out there, help them do stuff...because then it's, it's me giving back on something that I received" P26, young person interview, female, age 14).

-A second key facilitator was the Time Matters team who brought passion, commitment, and varied experience to the role.
-Mentors described being guided by strong leadership ("she's so committed and she's so driven and she guides us" P2, stakeholder) and receiving regular check-ins and practical and emotional support for employed Time Matters staff ("just knowing that people are there and they understand...and have that same motivation and support" P2, stakeholder).
-In addition, mentors brought a wide range of different experiences of parental imprisonment and supporting young people, which they felt helped them build trusting relationships: "every mentor's got something different to offer.
+A second key facilitator was the Time Matters team who brought passion, commitment, and varied experience to the role ("You'll never hear people say oh that intervention really helped me.
+They'll say it was [name] from Time Matters.
+It's always about a person and relationships" P37, stakeholder).
+Mentors described being guided by strong leadership ("she's so committed and she's so driven and she guides us" P2, stakeholder), regular check-ins, and practical and emotional support from Time Matters staff.
+Mentors brought a wide range of different experiences of parental imprisonment and supporting young people, which they felt helped them build trusting relationships: "every mentor's got something different to offer.
 We've got like 18 year old mentors...50 year old mentors...really varied in their experience and knowledge and it's key to allow them to be themselves" (P3, stakeholder).
 A mentor who had been supported by Time Matters herself as a child felt this experience helped her "because the situation I was in, I've had to help myself and I know how to help other kids who are in the same situation" (P4, stakeholder).
+P5, a teacher who had referred two children to Time Matters, also felt that the relationship the mentors built with the children encouraged them to engage ("both of the adults from Time Matters...you can see why the children will engage because they were very passionate about their role and...you could see they clearly enjoyed the time that they spent with the children").